oatspear/hs-mercs-clone/docs/tutorial/step-2.md

 - an indicator of the minion's Attack and Health values;
 - an indicator of the minion's Speed (once an action is chosen).

-Granted, this type of game has room for much more, but defining long-term objectives beyond our reach - and without getting a feel of the actual implemented game - only serves to undermine the development process.
+Granted, this type of game has room for much more, but defining long-term objectives beyond our reach and, without getting a feel of the actual implemented game, it only serves to undermine the development process.

 ## Defining Structure